Thomas Jefferson School of Law: Post-graduation employment

 According to Thomas Jefferson School of Law's official 2018 ABA-required disclosures, 19% of the Class of 2018 obtained full-time, long-term, JD-required employment nine months after graduation.

-In 2013, the National Law Journal reported the college has the worst unemployment rate after graduation (31.5%) amongst all law schools in the country.
+In 2013, The National Law Journal reported TJSL had the highest unemployment rate after graduation (31.5%) amongst all law schools in the US.

 In January 2011, a New York Times article about the inability of many recent law school graduates to get jobs discussed Thomas Jefferson's claim that 92% of the class of 2009 was employed within nine months of graduation.
 The school's claim was based on a survey of the class of 2009.
-(Under ABA rules, 25% of graduates who do not participate in employment surveys are counted as employed.).
+(Under ABA rules, 25% of graduates who do not participate in employment surveys are counted as employed.)
 The Wall Street Journal also ran a story in June 2012 listing TJSL as one of the 'bottom five' schools for 2011 graduate employment.

-In May 2011, Anna Alaburda filed a class-action lawsuit against her alma mater, alleging that the law school had committed fraud by publishing deceptive post-graduation employment statistics and salary data in order to bait new students into enrolling.
-Alaburda, a 2008 honors graduate, claimed that despite having graduated at the top of her class and passed the California bar exam, she was unable to find suitable legal employment, and had racked up more than $150,000 in student loan debt.
+In May 2011, Anna Alaburda filed a class-action lawsuit against TJSL, alleging that the school had committed fraud by publishing deceptive post-graduation employment statistics and salary data in order to bait new students into enrolling.
+Alaburda, a 2008 honors graduate, claimed that despite graduating at the top of her class and passing the California bar exam, she was unable to find suitable legal employment, and had incurred more than $150,000 in student loan debt.
 This is the first time a law school would stand trial for allegedly inflating its employment statistics.
 The jury found in favor of TJSL with a 9–3 verdict.

 Center for Solo Practitioners

-Since Fall 2012, TJSL has operated a lawyer incubator program called the Center for Solo Practitioners.
-The incubator provides space and support for selected alumni who are going into solo practice.
+Since autumn 2012, TJSL has operated Center for Solo Practitioners, a lawyer incubator program that provides space and support for selected alumni who are going into solo practice.
 It is also intended to help serve under-represented communities.

 At the 2013 annual meeting of the American Bar Association, the Center for Solo Practitioners was honored with an ABA award in recognition of "successful implementation of a project or program specifically targeted to solo and small-firm lawyers."